Abercrombie River National Park

 Get driving directions

 - The main access to the park is via the Arkstone Road.
 Turn onto the Arkstone Road from the Oberon-Goulburn Road, 7km south of Black Springs.
-4WD, all weather access.
+This area of the park is accessible by 4WD only, in all weather.

 - You can also get to the park via Felled Timber Road and Brass Walls Fire Trail (4WD access, during dry weather only).
 Turn off the Oberon-Goulburn road onto Felled Timber Road about 23km south of Black Springs.

-- You can access Bummaroo Ford with a 2WD along the Abercrombie Road (Oberon-Goulburn Road).
-Situated on the Abercrombie River, 33km north from Taralga and 74km south from Oberon.
-The Abercrombie Road is sealed.
+- 2WD can access Bummaroo Ford along the sealed Abercrombie Road (Oberon-Goulburn Road).
+Bummaroo Ford is situated on the Abercrombie River, 33km north from Taralga and 74km south from Oberon.

 Park entry points